 ‘As New’ coins are coins with full lustre and no scratches or marks visible to the naked eye.
 Very minor imperfections may be tolerated, as long as the coin was made that way and is exactly how it left the Royal Mint when new.

 In the vast majority of cases this will be coins that are still sealed in original packaging.
 The Royal Mint call such coins ‘Brilliant Uncirculated’ or ‘BU’ for short.
 It did used to be possible, 12 or more years ago, to get mint sealed bags of very high quality coins and in those bags (if you were lucky) were a few flawless coins with no scratches or marks.
 The app also classes such coins to be ‘As New’, although some people do insist that ‘BU’ means still sealed.
 In fact, the way the coin grading terms have evolved over the years is very confusing, even to experts!

 Recently, due to the way the Royal Mint make and distribute new coins, there are very few (if any) perfect coins ever found in circulation, even fresh from their sealed bags they are usually very shiny, but in a sorry state in terms of the number of scratches and marks.
 The Royal Mint seem to take less care making coins for circulation and ‘BU’ is increasingly becoming a term used for the coins made to higher standards for sets etc, rather than what it used to be, which was a coin grade to denote a coin with full brilliance (lustre) and this potential confusion is why the term ‘As New’ is used within the app and not ‘BU’.

-The crown icon, which is accompanied by a bronze, silver or gold border/background indicates that the coin is currently in more demand and usually worth more than face value.
+The crown icon at the top of some coin images is accompanied by a bronze, silver or gold border/background and indicates that the coin is currently in more demand and usually worth more than face value.
 Gold coins currently sell for the most and/or are quite hard to find, silver coins are not as expensive as gold coins and bronze status coins are often just slightly more than face value.